Discover what you are naturally good at

 ISTPs are also not good at managing their emotions and can be competitive with others in a given situation, especially if it’s something that they enjoy doing themselves (e.g., they might get into an argument with someone about who is the best carpenter).

-They can be impatient and this may lead them to interrupt people in conversations, as long as it’s something that interests them and moreover, ISTPs are not good at dealing with conflict – if there is a dispute between two or more parties, they will usually just leave rather than stay or try to find a way of solving the problem.
+They can be impatient and this may lead them to interrupt people in conversations, as long as it’s something that interests them moreover, ISTPs are not good at dealing with conflict – if there is a dispute between two or more parties, they will usually just leave rather than stay or try to find a way of solving the problem.

 If you want to make friends with an ISTP, one thing you should do would be to have some sort of shared interest; for example, if you enjoy playing video games or sports then you’ll probably find lots of common ground with other ISTPs.

-Jobs and Career Paths of ISTPs
+Jobs and Career Paths for the ISTP Personality

 Work occupations for ISTP personalities are usually ones where there is little or no supervision and their time is not scheduled too tightly.